jejacobs23/osteo/README.md

 **Step 32) Find pathways that adequately separate samples with and without aberrations:** The Python program, Pathway_Separation_Analysis.py, is used to identify aberrant Reactome pathways the meet the requirements for number of samples with and without aberrations.
 A summary file is outputed.

-**Step 33) :** The Python program, Make_DFs.py, is used to take pathway IDs as an input and create data frames that R can use to produce a Kaplan-Meier curves.
+**Step 33) Use time-to-event data to create a survival dataframe for each Reactome pathway ID:** The Python program, Make_DFs.py, is used to take pathway IDs as an input and create data frames that R can use to produce a Kaplan-Meier curves.
 This program requires survival information for the subjects being analyzed.

-**Step 34) :** The R program, survdif.R, is used to compile a list of all the identified Reactome pathways how aberrations in those pathways predicts Overall Survival.
+**Step 34) Determine the level of significance of the relationship between each Reactome pathway and Overall Survival:** The R program, survdif.R, is used to compile a list of all the identified Reactome pathways and determine the level of significance each pathway has in regards to it's association with Overall Survival.
 The p-values are used to calculate the false disocvery rate (FDR) in order to account for multiple hypotheses testing.

-**Step 35) :** The Python program, Make_sig_pathways_summary_file_by_VEP-consequences.py, is used to compile a summary file of pathways that meet the FDR threshold for significant association with Overall Survival.
+**Step 35) Compile a list of Reactome pathways that are significantly associated with Overall Survival:** The Python program, Make_sig_pathways_summary_file_by_VEP-consequences.py, is used to compile a summary file of pathways that meet the FDR threshold for significant association with Overall Survival.